When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models: Conclusion

 \section{Conclusion}

 In this work, we analyze attention sinks in LVLMs and identify two categories with distinct computational origins: ViT-emerged sinks (V-sinks) and LLM-emerged sinks (L-sinks).
 These sinks carry global scene priors that benefit coarse reasoning but degrade local perception.
 Based on this observation, we introduced Layer-wise Sink Gating, a per-layer MLP that scales the Key contributions of sink versus ordinary visual tokens.
 LSG is trained with next-token prediction loss alone, requires no task labels, and keeps the backbone frozen.
-The learned gates concentrate their effects in the mid-layers where cross-modal information transfer is active and yield consistent gains across extensive benchmarks, with the sink taxonomy generalizing across architectures (Appendix~\ref{sec:supp_cross}).
+The learned gates concentrate their effects in the mid-layers where cross-modal information transfer is active and yield gains across the evaluated benchmarks.